Virginia Tech® home

 • Completed Macroeconomic Theory (ECON 3204) with at least a B+

-Undergraduate Research (2994/4994): Individual/group research projects carried out by students under faculty supervision.
+Individual/group research projects carried out by students under faculty supervision.
 The student and faculty supervisor decide on the project, how the student is to participate in the research, and the graded product.
 Usually involves active participation in a research domain including data collection, data analysis, literature review, conference presentations, and/or manuscript writing (P/F or A/F).
+Students must identify a faculty member who is in need to research assistance in order to be eligible to apply for the course.